AfolabiBUkky/sentiment-analysis-web-app/README.md

 # Sentiment Analyzer Web App

+#Financial sentences Sentiment Analyzer Python Web App

-A flask (Python) Web Interface for sentiment analysis using NLP techniques.
+A web interface that performs sentiment analysis using machine learning

 #### Basic Features
 * Remove stop words
 * Pre-process text (remove punctuation, lower case)
-* Stemming of words
+* Lemmatization of words

 #### Sentiment Analysis
-* Shows how much text content is positive
+* Show the sentiment of the finanancial statement

 ### Prerequisites

-This app is built using **Python 3.6.6**
+This app is built using **Python 3.9**

 ## Start Service
-Now, to start the application, do the following:
+To start the application, do the following:

     python app.py